 For too long, euthanasia has been used to address over-population of cats and dogs.
 APL’s goal is to defeat that tragedy by targeting the most prolific populations—feral cats, strays, and other unaltered animals whose owners often cannot afford the cost of spay/neuter surgery.

 Our Spay/Neuter Clinic is a high-volume, high-quality, low-cost facility dedicated to serving Sangamon and surrounding counties.
 Clinic clients include pet owners, as well as more than 30 “shelter partners”—animal control agencies, shelters, and rescue groups within a 90-mile radius of Springfield.
 Shelter partners coordinate the scheduling and transporting of animals to and from their communities to our clinic.
 If you live outside the Springfield area, there may be an organization near you that participates in our transport program.
 Click here for a list of Transport Contacts.

 Since its opening in 2006, APL’s Spay/Neuter Clinic has performed 160,000 surgeries, and the number of euthanasias at Sangamon County Animal Control has dropped by nearly 80%!

 All pets require an appointment.
 Drop-off on Monday-Friday is from 8:00-8:30am.
 Pick up is the following morning at 7:30am, or at 4:00pm the same day for surgeries performed on Fridays.
 Please be prompt; we are not able to accommodate late drop-offs and pick-ups.
-To schedule an appointment call us at 217-789-7729.
+To schedule an appointment visit our Pricing and Appointments page.